Discord Bot

 Ticket button not responding:

-- Check that project is properly connected:
+- Check project connection:

 Tickets not appearing in BetaHub:

-- Verify project token is correct:
+- Verify project token:

 /set project <token> - Check BetaHub dashboard → Tickets section